cee-elle/just-the-docs/docs/troubleshooting.md

 ### Incorrect URLs or Undefined Variables

-Ensure that your variables in either or both your global or environmental settings are defined with values.
+Ensure your variables in either or both your global or environmental settings have defined values.
 Request variable errors may return a 404 Bad Request or incorrect server address.

 ### Incorrect protocol